CEREC – Same Day Crowns In Fairfax, VA

 In most cases, having a traditional crown placed takes at least two office visits or more.
 Also not to mention messy impressions and unreliable temporaries are often involved.

-NOW, thanks to CEREC, you can provide your patients with Inlays, Onlays, Crowns and Veneers in only one appointment.
-At Dr. Le office now, we’re excited to offer one-visit crown using CEREC milling technology.
-Thanks to CEREC, procedures that once took multiple appointments can now be completed in the same day.
+NOW, thanks to CEREC, you can provide your patients with Inlays, Onlays, Crowns, and Veneers in only one appointment.
+At Dr. Le’s office now, we’re excited to offer a one-visit crown using CEREC milling technology.
+Thanks to CEREC, procedures that once took multiple appointments can now be completed on the same day.

 Q: WHAT IS CEREC?

 CEREC stands for Ceramic Reconstruction and is a sophisticated system of designing and making high-quality, metal-free dental restorations in one patient visit.
 Developed by Sirona, CEREC utilizes 3D photography and CAD/CAM technology to assist a dentist in designing a virtual restoration (onlay, inlay, crown, or bridge) without taking impressions and, when combined with a milling unit, is able to build the actual restoration while you are still in the chair.

 After being a “CEREC” doctor for almost a decade, I understand the value of what CEREC brings to a practice and a patient.
 That’s why we recently upgraded to the latest and greatest machine, the CEREC AC.
 This machine allows us to take digital impressions for restorations (no more gagging on impressions!) and make precise restorations that look excellent, fit perfectly, and last a long time — all out of biocompatible, metal-free materials and all in very little time (a typical crown appointment lasts less than 2 hours, and you don’t need to come back to finish the work… it’s all done in one visit).